Learn to buy, maintain, and manage rental properties

 Of course, you will probably want to avoid evicting anyone.
 And most landlords try to resolve issues face to face with troublesome tenants.

-But, if that fails, you may be able to evict a renter on the following grounds:
+But, if that fails, you may be able to evict a long-term renter on the following grounds:

 - Failure to pay rent